JerryZRic/BackEnd/README.md

 # BackEnd
-This repository is forked from jihezhi/BackEnd, for learning golong
+This repository is forked from jihezhi/BackEnd, for learning GOLANG.

 ## ..